 Spring is the perfect time to plan ahead and save for your trips.
 We’ve actually been doing that ourselves, both for business and for vacations.
 We recently bought a house, so we’re sticking with a debt-free policy on our trips – meaning our vacations will be paid for by the time we take them.
-This way we will be able to enjoy them more, and not have any financial regrets afterwards.
+This way we will be able to enjoy them more, and not have any financial regrets afterward.

 If you want to do the same, here is our strategy.
 Feel free to use it as you see fit!

 Once the essentials are covered, your vacation can be as cheap or as expensive as you want it to be.
 Just knowing that can be empowering.
 We have a habit of searching for some vacations online to get an idea of what to expect.
 Looking at your budget and the timing, it becomes easier to decide where you want to splurge and spend and where you want to save.
 We’re planning on traveling to Chicago and San Diego this year, and we are going to make Chicago a road trip, allowing us to not only save money but also have some fun exploring on the way up.
 (Traveling with kids takes skill if you’re looking to save.)